 a.
 Frequency and Duration.
 There shall be an open enrollment period for health coverage in each year of this Plan, and for dental coverage in the first year of this Plan.
+Dental coverage will be offered during the 2023 plan year Open Enrollment.
 Each year of this Plan, all employees shall have the option to complete a Health Assessment.
 Open enrollment periods shall last a minimum of 14 calendar days each year of this Plan.
 Open enrollment changes become effective on January 1 of each year.
 Subject to a timely plan settlement, the Employer shall make open enrollment materials available to employees at least fourteen days prior to the start of the open enrollment period.